Climate change: How can we make flying greener? – DW – 04/26/2023

-Biofuels, alternative flight routes and newer, more efficient aircraft can make flying better for the environment.
+Biofuels, alternative flight routes and newer, green aircraft technology can make flying better for the environment.
 How close are we to introducing these climate-friendly alternatives?

 https://p.dw.com/p/4PBub